Ranielson Santana

 Nasir Hussain

-Since migrating to Australia in 2006, Nasir has devoted himself to building bridges between Muslims and the wider Australian society.
+Nasir Hussain is a diversity advocate & President of the Muslim Australian Connections of South Australia (MACSA).
+Since migrating to Australia in 2006, Nasir has devoted himself to strengthening ties between Muslim communities and the broader Australian society.

 Previous